 Rattlesnakes can live in a variety of habitats such as forests, brush, swamps, grasslands, and deserts.
 They are strong swimmers and often found near bodies of water.
-Since they rely on their environment to regulate body temperature, the snakes are especially common in sunny southwestern states.
+Since they rely on their environment to regulate body temperature, the snakes are especially common in sunny southwestern states (though they can hibernate in colder weather).
 Rough terrain, dense vegetation, rodent burrows, and hollows in trees are some of their favorite natural shelters.

 Are rattlesnakes known to enter homes or yards?

 While they generally try to avoid people, rattlesnakes have been forced into close proximity to residential neighborhoods thanks to urban sprawl.
 The pests can squeeze through gaps in fences, gates, and shrubbery to get onto lawns.
 They then take shelter under scrap piles, firewood, trash cans, sheds, and porches.

 Rattlesnakes live in burrows made by other animals, which makes them hard to detect and therefore easy to startle.
 This usually results in injury.
 While over 8,000 people are bitten by venomous snakes each year, fewer than 10 snakebite deaths are reported.
 Still, even non-fatal bites cause extreme pain and deep, slow-healing tissue damage.
 Children and pets are at greater risk for additional problems like cardiovascular shock and seizures.